 The discount rate used to measure the total OPEB liability was 3.58% based on an assumption that contributions would be sufficient to fully fund the obligation over a period not to exceed 30 years.
-The discount rate was based on a yield for a 20-year, tax exempt general obligation municipal bond with an average rating of AA/Aa or better.
+The discount rate was based on the index rate for 20-year tax-exempt general obligation municipal bond index rate with an average rating of AA/Aa or higher as of the measurement date.